About Ken Brown

 My horticultural haven is unfinished and imperfect.
 If it was otherwise then my life’s work would be done and I wouldn’t know what to do.
 Come along with me as I work toward perfection, we’ll be together for a long time.
 I currently grow a rather crazy mix of vegetables a variety of perennial flowers and a smattering of annual flowers in the gaps and in a variety of containers.
 Oh!
 The vegetables are often found growing in containers as well.

 Where’s my garden?
-All of these things compete for space in a modestly large city lot in a small town east of Toronto ON that hovers between Canadian zone 5&6 or a U.S.D.A Zone 4&5.
+All of these things compete for space in a modestly large city lot in a small town east of Toronto ON that hovers between Canadian zone 5&6.
 I continue to develop new techniques for producing as many vegetables as possible in a rather confined space, a technique that I refer to as Vertical Vegetables.
 This allows myself and the “Assistant Gardener” (aka. my long suffering spouse,) to eat our own fresh vegetables for about 7-8 months of the year.

 Let’s eat!
 To really enjoy all of these vegetables you need to prepare them in delicious and interesting recipes.
 I also love to cook and experiment and you will find the things that wind up tasting delicious on my recipes pages.